YaleOpenLab/openclimate-demo/load-data/data/citation.md

+## Citation

-## The data in this directory was obtained from the following sources:
+_The data in this directory was obtained from the following sources:_

 ### [https://github.com/openclimatedata](https://github.com/openclimatedata)